fluent/fluent-operator/docs/plugins/fluentbit/output/open_search.md

 # OpenSearch

-OpenSearch is the opensearch output plugin, allows to ingest your records into an OpenSearch database.
+OpenSearch is the opensearch output plugin, allows to ingest your records into an OpenSearch database. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/opensearch**

 | Field | Description | Scheme |